rogelg909/ist-303-team-A/PART_C.md

 ## 📌 **Presentation Plan & Deliverables**

-This document provides a structured outline for the **Part C** presentation, aligning with the **grading rubric** to ensure all requirements are met.
+This document provides a structured outline for the **Part C** presentation.

 ---